working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

-The type definitions `Duration` and `LegID` above are imported from `CS1-DataTypes` module, while `MiscCallInfo` comes from `CS2-datatypes`.
+The type definitions `Duration` and `LegID` above are imported from `CS1-DataTypes` module, while `MiscCallInfo` comes from the `CS2-datatypes` module.

-### Exports
+### Exporting from a module

 Exports from a module are done in a similar fashion.

-If the `EXPORT` keyword is not used in a module, the ASN.1 compilers will export all values and types from the module.
+If the `EXPORT` keyword is not used in a module, the ASN.1 compilers should export all values and types from the module.
 It's the same as specifying `EXPORTS ALL;`.

 ```